All capitalized terms used in this document shall have the meanings given to them in Zendesk's Business Associate Agreement ("BAA").

 * For the avoidance of doubt, the data caveats related to ePHI in section 10 regarding SMS do not apply to in-product 2FA usage (as described in section 1.a) as such functionality merely sends out a numerical string for identity verification.

-The following minimum Security Configurations for the Zendesk Guide Service must be put in place and are acknowledged on the BAA for any HIPAA Enabled Account(s):
+The following minimum Security Configurations for the Zendesk Guide and Gather Services must be put in place and are acknowledged on the BAA for any HIPAA Enabled Account(s):

 - Subscriber acknowledges that the Guide and Gather Services are public by nature (where not leveraging IP restrictions for “internal” help centers) and therefore Subscriber shall ensure that any articles in Zendesk Guide or Gather Service do not include PHI, either through the text of the article or as an attachment to, or image within the article.

-- Subscriber shall either disable the ability for End-Users to add comments in Zendesk Guide Service described at: https://support.zendesk.com/hc/en-us/articles/115002382627 or, shall moderate all comments (as denoted in section 4 below) and assume responsibility for removing sensitive information including PHI from said comments.
+- Subscriber shall either disable the ability for End-Users to add comments in Zendesk Guide, or shall moderate and assume responsibility for removing PHI from all comments (as denoted in section 4 below).

-- Where Zendesk Guide Service is Guide Professional or Enterprise, Subscribers should, when possible, disable the ability for end users to create new posts by turning off the Gather functionality with Zendesk Guide as described here https://support.zendesk.com/hc/en-us/articles/217377008 or, when turning off Gather features cannot be pursued due to the Subscriber’s intended use case for their help center, Subscribers shall enable content moderation in Zendesk Guide Service and set to "Moderate all content" at: https://support.zendesk.com/hc/en-us/articles/203664466.
+- Where Zendesk Guide Service is Guide Professional or Enterprise, Subscribers should, when possible, disable the ability for end users to create new posts by turning off the Gather functionality with Zendesk Guide, or when turning off Gather features cannot be pursued due to the Subscriber’s intended use case, Subscribers shall enable content moderation in Zendesk Guide Service and set to "Moderate all content".
 No submissions containing PHI shall be approved.

 - Subscriber use of non-employee “Community Moderators” within the Gather Service shall not be allowed.

-- Subscriber acknowledges that “@mentions” of Gather community members are possible where allowing for end users to have public profiles and should this functionality be deemed a risk in their use case, public profiles shall be turned off as per this article https://support.zendesk.com/hc/en-us/articles/221136307-Enabling-and-disabling-profiles-in-your-Help-Center-Guide-Professional-and-Enterprise-
+- Subscriber acknowledges that “@mentions” of Gather community members are possible where allowing for end users to have public profiles and should this functionality be deemed a risk in their use case, public profiles shall be turned off.

 The following minimum Security Configurations for the Zendesk Chat Service must be put in place and are acknowledged on the BAA for any HIPAA Enabled Account(s):